sildar/potara/README.md

 [![Requirements Status](https://requires.io/github/sildar/potara/requirements.svg?branch=master)](https://requires.io/github/sildar/potara/requirements/?branch=master)

-# Basics
+# What is this?

 Potara is a **multi-document** summarization system that relies on Integer Linear Programming (ILP) and sentence fusion.

 Its goal is to summarize a set of related documents in a few sentences.
-It proceeds by fusing similar sentences in order to create sentences that are either shorter or more informative than those found in the documents.
+It proceeds by **fusing similar** sentences in order to create sentences that are either shorter or more informative than those found in the documents.
-It then uses ILP in order to choose the best set of sentences, fused or not, that will compose the resulting summary.
+It then uses ILP in order to **choose the best set of sentences, fused or not**, that will compose the resulting summary.

 It relies on state-of-the-art (as of 2014) approaches introduced by Gillick and Favre for the ILP strategy, and Filippova for the sentence fusion.

+It is compatible and tested with Python 2.7, 3.4, 3.5 and 3.6.

 # Install